 We encourage direct feedback anytime you have a question or concerns with your counselor.
-You may also contact the Director, Tina Rich to discuss your concerns.
+You may also contact the Director, Tina LeGris to discuss your concerns.
 Every effort will be made to address your concerns and accommodate your needs.

 Are there appointments available that meet my tight schedule?